-As I have done for the past 5 years, I will again this year create a list of my favorite books on software development.
-In recent years I have started reading more about software architecture than programming, there fore you will find some of these books as well.
+As I have done for the past 5 years, I will again this year create a list of my favourite books on software development.
+In recent years I have started reading more about software architecture than programming, therefore you will find some of these books as well.
 As seen before you will see some books that are new and others that have been on the list for years - some even from the beginning.

 These are not books that necessarily have been published in 2021, but they are books which keep their value, which is also the reason why my list has not changed that much, when compared to previous years.
 I have read all of the books on this list and enjoyed every single one of them.

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality.
 The decision is yours, and whether or not you decide to buy something is completely up to you.

 1 - The Pragmatic Programmer: From Journeyman to Master

 This year I decided to return this book as number one on my list.
 This is likely the first book I read on programming.
 I remember I was about a year into my professional career when I read it.
 Many of the things mentioned in this book are very basic and easy to understand.
 If you are new to programming you may learn a great deal from this book.
 If you have years of experience it will likely confirm what you are doing is right (or wrong).
 Therefore I believe this book is great for developers of all levels of skill.